skeru/COTPasses/README.md

     $ mkdir $LLVM_BUILD
     $ cd $LLVM_BUILD
-    $ $LLVM_SRC/configure --prefix=$LLVM_ROOT --disable-optimized
+    $ cmake $LLVM_SRC -DCMAKE_INSTALL_PREFIX=$LLVM_ROOT -GNinja -DCMAKE_BUILD_TYPE=Debug
-    $ make -j $N
+    $ ninja -j $N
-    $ make install
+    $ ninja install

-Using the `--disable-optimized` configure switch, the compiler is built in debug mode.
-This usually requires a lot of disk space.
-If you have space problems, try using the optimized version, given `--enable-optimized` instead of `--disable-optimized`.
+You can substitute `-DCMAKE_BUILD_TYPE=Debug` with `-DCMAKE_BUILD_TYPE=Release`
+to generate production quality binaries.

+The LLVM Community advices to use `ninja` as build system because it has better performance with respect to `autotools`.
+You can obtain `ninja-build` package from the most common source repository or manually install it.
+If you prefer to keep using `autotools` you should remove the `-GNinja` option from the `cmake` invocation and substitute every call to `ninja` with a call to `make`.

-Building with `make -J $N` allows to spawn multiple compiler in parallel, thus speeding up the compilation process.
-Usually `N` is set to twice the number of available CPUs.
+Building with `ninja -j $N` allows to spawn multiple compiler in parallel, thus speeding up the compilation process.
+Usually `N` is set to twice the number of available physical CPUs.

 In order to start hacking with COT passes you have to clone the COT master repository on [GitHub][www/cotRepository] into LLVM `projects` directory:

     $ cd $LLVM_SRC/projects
-    $ git clone git://github.com/michele-scandale/COTPasses.git cot
+    $ git clone git://github.com/skeru/COTPasses.git cot

-You need to build the `configure` script:

-    $ cd cot/autoconf
-    $ ./AutoRegen.sh
+# TODO update
 Finally you have to build it:

     $ cd $LLVM_BUILD/projects